That-Dude/Esphome-House-Alarm/README.md

 Note: I'm sure there are more complete projects on github for building your own alarm system.
 I specifically wanted to develop my own as it gives me the opertunity to learn more about software / hardware design and development, while also being a fun and practical.

-I'm very open to critique and feedback to improve all aspects of my project, please
+I'm very open to critique and feedback to improve all aspects of my project, please open a ticket.

 ![Esphome webserver](/esphome-webserver-screenshot.png)

 # Background
-I live in a property with 4 well spaced out buildings that I would like to protect and and monitor, a house, two barns and a static caravan.
+I live in a property with 4 separate buildings that I would like to protect and and monitor, a house, two barns and a static caravan.

 My goal is to build an alarm system for each building around the following objectives:

 - [x] Fully self contained and works locally with no Internet required
 - [x] When Internet is available sends updates to mobile devices using PushOver (could also use telegram)
 - [x] Built around the well supported ESP32 and Esphome software / hardware combo
-- [x] Off the shelf parts
+- [x] Off the shelf components
-- [x] Supports multiple wired PIR sensors and magnetic doors sensors
+- [x] Supports multiple wired PIR sensors and magnetic door/window sensors
 - [x] Supports NFC tags to arm and disarm
 - [x] Inexpensive to build
 - [x] Easy to extend